RaisanenMarkus/csharp/docs/part5/part5-1.md

 # Object Oriented Revision

-What is object oriented programming all about?
+What is Object Oriented Programming all about?
 We'll rewind a little.

 Let's inspect how a clock works.
 The clock has three hands: hours, minutes and seconds.
-The second hand increments once every second, the minute hand once every sixty seconds, and the hour hand once in sixty minutes.
-When the value of the second hand is 60, its value is set to zero and the value of the minute hand is incremented by one.
-When the minute hand's value is 60, its value is set to zero and the hour hand value is incremented by one.
-When the hour hand value is 24, it is set to zero.
+The second hand increments once every second, the minute hand once every sixty seconds and the hour hand once in sixty minutes.
+When the value of the second hand is 60 its value is set to zero and the value of the minute hand is incremented by one.
+When the minute hand's value is 60 its value is set to zero and the hour hand value is incremented by one.
+When the hour hand value is 24 it is set to zero.

-Time is always printed in the form **hours: minutes: seconds**, where the hours are represented by two digits (eg. 01 or 12), minutes by two digits, and seconds also by two digits.
+Time is always printed in the form **hours: minutes: seconds** where the hours are represented by two digits, minutes by two digits and seconds also by two digits.

-Below is an implementation of the clock with integer type variables (the printing could be isolated into its own method, but that has not been done here).
+Below is an implementation of the clock with integer type variables.
+The printing could be isolated into its own method, but that has not been done here.

 ```cs